 Do you know what makes your audience unique from the rest?
 It isn’t necessarily just their demographic information.
 Instead, it goes much deeper than that.
-Take some time on this one!
-You’ll want to start by answering some questions.
-These questions include:

 - What are your persona’s goals?
 What goal does your persona have that your service can help achieve?
 This is where you’ll lay out why they are seeking out your service and how you can help.

 - What are your persona’s challenges?
 Define your persona’s challenges when it comes to reaching that goal and what you can do to help them overcome them.

 - What are your persona’s values?
 Your audience will value certain things over others.
 Maybe they value good communication or a high work ethic.
 Whatever it is, you’ll want to show how you can deliver on those values.

 - What does your persona fear?
 What does your audience fear during the process?
 Are they worried about the price of your service, or the time investment?
 Discover those fears so you can demolish them in your content.